huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 ::: tip Time estimate

-Allow for a few weeks to pass from you send us your agreement and until we forward your keys ([read more](/faq/users/#how-long-does-a-new-account-activation-take)).
+Allow for a week to pass from you send us your agreement and until we forward your keys ([read more](/faq/users/#how-long-does-a-new-account-activation-take)).

 :::